DETAILED MENU

 to their own potential or that of each of the individuals in the group.

-It is a matter of knowledge, of another look at what concerns the group.
+It is a kind of knowledge, of a different perspective on what concerns

 A kind of group intuition then develops, a higher level of order appears,

-a form of wisdom emerges.
-The result of the group's effort far exceeds
+and a form of wisdom emerges.
+The result of the group’s effort far

-the sum of what each is potentially capable of giving and what one is
+exceeds the sum of what each individual is potentially capable of giving

 - Dementia